Academic Seminars

 Why have seminars?

-- explore topics in more depth
+- Explore topics in more depth.

-- share ideas in a way that will advance your thinking
+- Share ideas in a way that will advance your thinking.

-- learn from other people’s experiences and background knowledge
+- Learn from other people’s experiences and background knowledge.

-- improve transferable skills for career development
+- Improve transferable skills for career development.

-Pre-seminar procedures
+Pre-seminar Procedures

-A Seminar Test – a seminar test usually…
+A Seminar Test

-- A set of questions
+- Teachers provide a set of questions.

 The seminar process